gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 major histocompatibility complex:

-- a cluster of genes that are determining the compatibility of a transplanted organ
+- a cluster of genes determining the compatibility of a transplanted organ
   - translated into histocompatibility antigens
-- closely related to immune respone; genetic linkage (连锁)
+- closely related to immune response; genetic linkage (连锁)
-- specific in mammals; in human called Human Leukocyte Antigen (here MHC=HLA)
+- specific in mammals; in humans called Human Leukocyte Antigen (here MHC=HLA)

 ## HLA complex